mnh86/NimbleTCodeSerial/README.md

 # NimbleTCodeSerial

-A [Toy Code (T-Code) v0.3](https://github.com/multiaxis/tcode-spec) compatible Serial Port firmware implementation for the [NimbleConModule](https://shop.exploratorydevices.com/product/connectivity-module-dev-kit/) ([NimbleStroker](https://shop.exploratorydevices.com/)).
+Firmware that implements the [Toy Code (T-Code) v0.3](https://github.com/multiaxis/tcode-spec) protocol over USB/Serial Port for the [Nimble Connectivity Module](https://shop.exploratorydevices.com/product/connectivity-module-dev-kit/), an ESP32 controller for the [NimbleStroker](https://shop.exploratorydevices.com/).

+Tested with Intiface Central (using custom configuration) and MultiFunPlayer's Serial output type, which connects to the Serial COM port interface of the NimbleConModule and sends T-Code commands as messages to the device.
+The T-Code commands are converted into position values which are then sent to the NimbleStroker actuator.

 ## TCode Information